 The Apple Watch Series 6 is the best discontinued smartwatch you can find (if you’re lucky) right now.
 Starting at $399, it covers every base you’d want a smartwatch to cover.
-Its health-and-fitness tracking is as comprehensive as anything else out there, its software is probably the smoothest on any watch out right now, and its powerful Apple S6 processor can handle any task you’d need a smartwatch to carry out.
+Its health-and-fitness tracking is as comprehensive as anything else out there, its software is probably the smoothest on any watch out right now, and its powerful Apple S6 processor can handle any task you’d need from a smartwatch.

 Apple Watch Series 3

 Yes, it may seem odd to include the 2017 Apple Watch Series 3 in an article on the latest Apple Watches.
-However, Apple does indeed continue to sell the Apple Watch 3 on its website as a low-cost model, having discontinued the Series 4 and 5 in favor of the Series 6.
-Fortunately, the Apple Watch Series 3 remains a very good smartwatch and was the first Apple Watch to offer a 4G LTE cellular connection.
+However, Apple does indeed continue to sell the Apple Watch 3 on its website as a low-cost model, having discontinued the Series 4, 5, and 6.
+The Apple Watch Series 3 remains a very good smartwatch and was the first Apple Watch to offer a 4G LTE cellular connection.

 Apple Watch Series 2

 You’d be very hard-pressed to find a new Apple Watch Series 2 for sale these days.
 The likes of Amazon and Best Buy no longer stock it, while even eBay lists only secondhand models and Dailysale only has refurbished models.

 Apple Watch Series 1

 Unsurprisingly, you’re not going to find this for sale new from Amazon, Walmart, or Best Buy.
-Instead, you’ll have to go to eBay, where you’ll find only pre-owned models for sale.
+Instead, you’ll have to go to eBay or Dailysale, where you’ll find only pre-owned and refurbished models for sale.